A-Shariatix/ELK_Stack/README.md

 6. undo everything done in step 4.
 These steps could be skipped if the Elasticsearch PKCS#12 certificate file includes the container's ip.
 7. Define your own configurations in the .env file and place it into the same path as the docker-compose.yml.
 There is a also a ready to use .env file in files section.<br>
 8. Run "docker compose up" command on your host to deploy the services (make sure your host serves at least 8GB or more free memory).<br>
+9. Set Elasticsearch trusted fingerprint in Fleet output settings as same as the value on .env file (FINGERPRINT).
-9. Create a policy for the linux-agent. copy the related enrollment token and paste it as LINUX_AGENT_ENROLLMENT_TOKEN value in .env file. then start the agent manually by running "docker start linux-agent".
+10. Create a policy for the linux-agent. copy the related enrollment token and paste it as LINUX_AGENT_ENROLLMENT_TOKEN value in .env file. then start the agent manually by running "docker start linux-agent".
-10. To track auditd logs, install auditd integration through FLEET UI.
+11. To track auditd logs, install auditd integration through FLEET UI.